mmaxBA/ap-labs/labs/first-challenge/README.md

 ```
 # Build Requirements here
 ```
+python 3

 How to build
 ------------
 ```
 # instructions here
 ```
+No need to build

 How to Run
 ----------
 ```
 # instructions here
 ```
+chmod +x first-challenge.py

+./first-challenge.py

+"Input the string to analyze"

 General instructions
 --------------------